Henley Passport Index: 2023

-As of March 2023, the Japanese and Singaporean passports offer holders visa-free or visa-on-arrival access to a total of 193 countries and territories, with South Korean passports offering 192 visa-free or visa-on-arrival countries and territories to its holders.
-These rankings were subseuqently followed by Germany and Spain (both at 191) as well as Finland, Italy and Luxembourg (all at 190).
+As of 8 December 2023, the Singaporean passport offered holders visa-free or visa-on-arrival access to a total of 195 countries and territories, followed by the Japanese with 193 and the Finnish, French, German, Italian, South Korean, Spanish and Swedish passports, each offering 190 visa-free or visa-on-arrival countries and territories to its holders.
+These rankings were subsequently followed by the Austrian, Danish, Luxembourgeois and British passports, each offering visa-free or visa-on-arrival travel to 189 countries and territories.

-An Afghan passport has once again been labelled by the index as the least powerful passport in the world, with its nationals only able to visit 26 destinations visa-free.
-This was followed by the Iraq passport at 28.
+An Afghan passport had once again been labelled by the index as the least powerful passport in the world, with its nationals only able to visit 27 destinations visa-free.
+This was followed by the Iraqi passport at 29 destinations and the Syrian passport at 30 destinations.